Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 Enclustra PE1/SA2, each on Buildroot.
 Presumably it should run on any Cyclone V SoC device on any Linux distro.
-When running old distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.
+When running old distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system , compile natively, or try using an older docker image.

 ## Build the tool